osaris-uk/access/README.md

 ## Blade Directives

-This package integrates with the default Laravel Blade directive `@can`, this allows you to show content based on a users assigned permission:
+This package integrates with the default Laravel Blade directive `@can`, this allows you to show content based on a users assigned permission including permissions they have been assigned through a role:

 ```html
 @can('edit posts')